Book 1

 Anti-entropy involves comparing each piece of data on replicas and updating each replica to the newest version.
 A Merkle tree is used for inconsistency detection and minimizing the amount of data transferred.

-A Hash tree or Merkle tree is a tree in which every non-leaf node is labeled with the hash of the labels or replica contents (in case of leaves) of its child nodes.
-Hash trees allow efficient and secure verification of the contents of large data structures.
+A Hash tree or Merkle tree is a tree in which every non-leaf node contains a hash of its child nodes' hashes and actual replica contents as leaves.
+Hash trees allow efficient and secure verification of the contents of large data structures by localizing mismatched part of data.

-Build the tree in a bottom-up fashion by comparing file integrity hash of every node at a given level, compare hashes in a top-down fashion and find the mismatch replica.
+• Build the tree in a bottom-up fashion by comparing file integrity hash of every node at a given level.

 Used in version control systems like Git too.